Frequently Asked Questions

 What are Survival Gifts?

-Survival Gifts provide crucial aid to children living in areas affected by poverty, conflict or natural disaster.
-When you order Survival Gifts for family or friends, real life-changing items like vaccines and food are shipped from UNICEF’s warehouse in Copenhagen to children and families in need around the world.
-A description of each gift is included with every order and you can choose to receive a printed card with envelope, a printable PDF card, or send a personalized e-card with your order.
+A description of each item is included with every order.
+You can choose to receive a printed card with envelope, download a printable PDF card, or send a personalized e-card with your order.

 How Does It Work?